Pablo Alborán’s ‘Terral’ Has the Most Beautiful Spanish Ballads: The Daily Album

 Pablo Alborán’s Terral has such beautiful ballads, it will break your heart

 Which is how I discovered Spain’s Pablo Alborán recently.
 A singer who is similar in sound to Alejandro Sanz, just about my favorite male singer of all time, and who released a new album late last year that I cannot stop playing.

 That’s because Alborán’s Terral is such a marvelous mix of gorgeous ballads like ‘Por Fin’,(‘At Last’) the lead single from the album, and tracks like ‘Pasos de Cero‘ (‘Zero Steps’), a more jaunty, happier song that will remind you of so many holidays you have spent in Spain.

 His is the voice you will listen to again and again when you get home, and you cannot stop thinking about the boy still in Spain.
-And his is the voice that will immediately take you back to how you feel when you’re in Spain, every time you hear it.
+And his is the voice that will immediately take you back to how you feel when you are in Spain, every time you hear it.

-Beautiful songs that he writes himself, stunning melodies, catchy tracks you cannot stop singing or playing, and one ballad in particular ‘Ahogándome en Tu Adiós’ (‘Drowning In Your Goodbye’) that has the saddest vocals and a saxophone that will wrap around your heart.
+Beautiful songs that he self-pens, stunning melodies, catchy tracks you cannot stop singing or playing, and one ballad in particular ‘Ahogándome en Tu Adiós’ (‘Drowning In Your Goodbye’) that has the saddest vocals and a saxophone that will wrap around your heart.

-You will have to be registered with Deezer to listen to the album in its entirety, but that takes 30 seconds, it’s free and, with their 35 million tracks and unlimited listening, believe me it’s worth it.
+You will have to be registered with Spotify to listen to the album in its entirety, but that takes 30 seconds, it’s free and, with their millions of tracks and unlimited listening, believe me it’s worth it.

 And, for me, Terral isn’t just my Daily Album.
 It is an album I’ve been playing non-stop for the last five days.
 I love it that much.